Kellyanne Conway’s ‘SNL’ Fatal Attraction, $100K Club Membership, 4 Trump Years?

 Perhaps that’s one of the reasons that rumor of Kellyanne potentially not spending four years with President Trump are circulating.
 According to Page Six, Kellyanne — along with Conway’s husband, George T. Conway III — did not cancel their membership at the Alpine Country Club in Demarest, New Jersey.
 With a $100,000 membership (up to $75,000 for memberships plus $25,000 in dues), the club’s hefty dues would be one reason for the Conways to end their memberships for at least four years whilst Kellyanne is in D.C.
 However, the publication reports that Kellyanne and her husband only requested a one-year leave of absence.

 Conway did not mention any hesitancy over the length (or shortness) of Kellyanne’s White House position as the reason for only taking a one-year leave of absence from the club.
-Instead, Conway said she and her husband weren’t willing to fully cancel their membership due to the fact that the club has “among the best food on the Jersey side!”
+Instead, Conway said she and her husband weren’t willing to fully cancel their membership because the club has “among the best food on the Jersey side!”
 Kellyanne also explained that asking for more than one year off from the club would feel like canceling their memberships completely.
 Conway also queried as to whether or not the club would allow for four years off from their memberships, before quipping that Mr. Trump could indeed spend eight years in the White House — and not merely four years.

 “Anything more than a year feels like a cancellation, not a suspension.
 Do the rules allow for 4 years?
 And don’t you mean 8 years, not 4? (wink)”